 View from Sgurr nan Coireachan to Garbh Chioch Mhor and Sgurr na Ciche:

-After a quick bite to eat, we continued along the ridge to Garbh Chioch Beag then on to the summit of the second Munro Garbh Chioch Mhor.
+After a quick bite to eat, we continued along the ridge to Garbh Chioch Beag and then on to the summit of the second, Munro Garbh Chioch Mhor.

 Garbh Cioch Mhor:

-Again we descended, following the dry-stane dyke, and then ascended a mix of scree and boulders onto the summit ridge of Sgurr na Ciche and then onto the summit itself.
+Again we descended by following the dry-stane dyke and then ascended a mix of scree and boulders onto the summit ridge of Sgurr na Ciche and then onto the summit itself.

 Meall Bhuidhe from Sgurr na Ciche: